strimzi/proposals/056-zk-kraft-migration.md

 **_Status changes_**

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.
+Before proceeding to phase 2 (while in the `WaitBrokersInMigration`` state) the user is able to reconfigure their controller node pool as many times as they wish.

 #### Phase 2: Rollback or Enabling the migration on the brokers

-At the beginning of this phase, it's still possible to not move forward with the migration.
+At the beginning of this phase, it's still possible to back out of the migration.

 **_Preconditions__**